 Christmastime, for many, is a time of dealing with loss.

 For me, one such Christmastime was the one following my father’s passing when I was a little girl.
 He had a fatal heart attack just a couple of months earlier.
 My mother moved through the Thanksgiving holiday by doing what she did best.
-She invited people for dinner and cooked and baked hour after hour.
+She invited people to dinner and cooked and baked hour after hour.
 The invitees were all who would have otherwise been alone.
-Today, I suspect she did this not only out of generosity, but as a diversion for herself and me.
+Today, I suspect she did this not only out of generosity but as a diversion for herself and me.
 Whatever the reason, it took 14 people to begin to fill the vacancy left by my father.

 We all deal with the loss of loved ones differently.
 Some of us independently; others ask for advice from friends.
-But Christmas gifts us a particularly tricky time of navigation; the changes being made more poignant.
+But Christmas gifts us a particularly tricky time of navigation.
+The changes being made more poignant.
 We know too well there will be forever forward, the “before” Christmases and the “after” Christmases.
 We are keenly aware that outsiders are observing.
-They too, do not know what to do, and so they stumble awkwardly, giving advice when asked; practicing avoidance; or otherwise over compensating.
+They too, do not know what to do, and so they stumble awkwardly, giving advice when asked; practicing avoidance; or otherwise overcompensating.

 Some hang the ornaments in defiance, as did I as a little girl.
 Or turn to friends or their religion for advice and guidance; looking for approbation or ideas of how to proceed.
 Most will no doubt practice a mixture of the two.
-And still some experiencing grief will turn to drugs or some other substitution; there will be those who will not make it through the holiday themselves.
+And still some experiencing grief will turn to drugs or some other substitution; there will be those who will not make it through the holiday.